27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Skid Steer loaders

-Skid Steer Loaders are manoeuvrable, miniature construction vehicles that are highly versatile.
+Skid Steer Loaders, a common addition to the types of heavy equipment used on job sites, are manoeuvrable, miniature construction vehicles that are highly versatile.
 They have built-in arms that can be interchanged according to the job’s needs, such as scraping, levelling, and lifting.
 In addition, these are designed with a small footprint and zero radius turning operating, making them a perfect fit for tight spaces.

 These are the features of skit steer loader: